SIS Act NANI is an important part of the sole purpose test.

 The sole purpose test is the cornerstone of Australia’s superannuation system.
 But one fundamental issue within the sole purpose test is non-length arm’s income.
 So the SIS Act got plenty to say about just that.
 And it does that in s109.

-In this episode Peter Bobbin of Argyle Lawyers in Sydney discusses SIS Act NANI and its implications.
+In this episode Peter Bobbin of Coleman Greig Lawyers in Sydney discusses SIS Act NANI and its implications.
 With SIS Act NANI we mean non-arm’s length income as per s109 SIS Act.
 Here is what we learned from this episode.

 To listen while you drive, walk or work, just access the episode through a podcast app on your mobile phone.

 SIS Act NANI features in pretty much every sole purpose test court case.
 Every finding of a sole purpose test failure so far has involved non-arm’s length dealings.
 Here are four landmark court cases around non-arm’s length dealings.